arcusmaximus/TrRebootModTools/Documentation.md

 > to publish it.
 >
 > What's more: if you install from a folder, the manager will first automatically uninstall
-> the existing mod with the same name (if present) so that you don't have to do this manually,
+> the existing mod with the same name so that you don't have to do this manually,
 > saving you some time when iterating.

 For textures, simply use DDS files; the manager will automatically convert them back to the game-specific texture